 In Cameroon, it is widespread in the northern part of the country.
 Neem is valued as a medicinal plant.
 The Neem Leaves, bark, and seeds are used to produce medicine.
 Every component of the neem plant is valuable.

-Neem is used as an insect repellant, for tooth plaque, gingivitis (gum disease), diabetes, treatment of fungal diseases and some other conditions.
+Neem is used as an insect repellant for tooth plaque, gingivitis (gum disease), diabetes, treatment of fungal infections and some other conditions.

 Benefits or Uses of the Neem Plant